MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
 To write the equivalent of "class ArrayQueue extends Queue" in C++, you would write "class ArrayQueue : public Queue".
 In more general terms, the syntax is as follows: "class derivedClass : access-specifier baseClass".
 Source: http://www.tutorialspoint.com/cplusplus/cpp_inheritance.htm
 #### 5. What is the purpose of "templates" in C++?
+A template is used when you do not want to specify the data type of an object, return type, or parameter type.
+This allows for more flexibility in the code, because a user can use whatever data type they want in place of T (ex: int, String, etc.).
+"T" acts as a placeholder, and it is "filled in" with the correct type at run time.
 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+The syntax is as follows: int* arrayName = new int[10];
 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+The destructor deallocates the memory used in the class to prevent memory leaks.
+It makes sure that there are no dangling pointers, which point to a space in memory that no longer holds an object, or a memory leak where the space in memory still holds an object but is no longer reachable.
+Java does not need the destructor because it has a "garbage collector" that looks at the heap and deletes objects that are not in use.
+Therefore, the deallocation of memory is automatic, so the programmer need not explicitly destruct the class.
+Source used: http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/gc01/index.html